 Unless you’re new to our website, there’s a very good chance you’re familiar with Dirty Hippie Cosmetics.
-They’ve been in the sustainable beauty game for a while now and as a result have a cult following (zero waste skin care, sunscreen, and deodorant).
+They’ve been in the sustainable beauty game for a while now and as a result have a cult following (zero waste skin care, zero waste sunscreen, and zero waste deodorant).

 According to the Australian brand themselves, they’re “a family run business that is all about guilt free, eco conscious self love.”

 Did we mention they’re actually based in a zero waste community, too.
 Yep, in Bywong, Australia.

 They only use vegan, cruelty free, ethically sourced ingredients—some of which are grown themselves using naturally collected rainwater and most of which are organic and fair trade.

 They also opt for palm oil-free ingredients, though last we heard, their supplier could no longer guarantee certain items to be palm free.
 This means their moisturizing creams, cream concealers, mascaras, and eyeliners may contain palm oil.

 They also package their orders in recycled newspaper, post-consumer recycled boxes, and paper tape.
 If you live in Australia, you can return your tin or bottle to be reused.

 A couple more facts that make Dirty even cleaner: they operate in a solar-powered headquarters, offset 50%+ of their emissions, and donate to heaps of charities (like animal rescues and suicide prevention organizations).